 “I Am Not Letting Yesterday Ruin Today”

-She replyed that she figured out that whatever was in her past was over.
+She came in one day beaming.
+She was active and off to see her granddaughter.
+She was in a new relationship that seemed promising.
+Her pain was minimal.
+I asked her, “What happened?”
+She replied that she figured out that whatever was in her past was over.
 There was absolutely nothing she could do to change it.
 She had made a decision, “I am not letting yesterday ruin today.”

-It is the most concise description I have heard regarding letting go and moving forward.
-I have enjoyed watching her regain control of her life.
+It is one of the most concise descriptions I have heard regarding letting go and moving forward.
+I was inspired watching her regain control of her life.